TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (11) other courses with prior board approval.
 See 126.96.36.199 NMAC for instructions.

 E. The total number of hours in the massage therapy program is a minimum of six hundred fifty (650) hours.

-F. If an applicant is missing a core curriculum course or is missing a small portion of the core curriculum to complete the 650-hour requirement, the applicant may obtain the training course(s) from a New Mexico registered independent instructor, or from a New Mexico registered school, or from another massage therapy school that meets the requirements in 184.108.40.206 NMAC.
+F. If an applicant is missing a core curriculum course or is missing a small portion of the core curriculum to complete the six hundred fifty (650) hour requirement, the applicant may obtain the training course(s) from a registered independent massage therapy instructor, or from a massage therapy school that meets the requirements in 188.8.131.52 NMAC.